There are now 3 possible online modes for units:

 Units available in Online Restricted mode have been adapted for online study only for those students who require the unit to complete their studies and who are unable to attend campus owing to exceptional circumstances beyond their control.
 To be enrolled in a unit in Online Restricted mode, students should contact their Student Advising Office through askUWA

 Click on an offering mode for more details.

 - This unit provides a critical overview of international and national theoretical perspectives and practice guidelines informing the biopsychosocial treatment and management of mental health presentations in the Australian health context.
 Students will critically evaluate and clinical apply theoretical knowledge and clinical skills for practice with individuals who have been diagnosed with mental health issues.

 Emphasis will be upon contemporary evidenced based explanatory and practice theories.
 Complex case studies studies will guide student learning.

 - 6 points

-- Students are able to (1) demonstrate an advanced understanding of the theories, modalities and frameworks that are an essential part of the modern biopsychosocial conceptualisation of mental illness; (2) demonstrate knowledge of a wide range of biopsychosocial interventions for mental health presentations; (3) identify and articulate theoretical and clinical knowledge required for understanding and engaging clients with a diagnosed mental illness; (4) demonstrate a more sophisticated conceptualisation of psychiatric diagnoses; and (5) apply conceptual and theoretical explanations of mental illness to real clinical situations.
+- Students are able to (1) demonstrate an understanding of the policy frameworks that are an essential part of the modern biopsychosocial conceptualisation of mental illness; (2) demonstrate knowledge of evidenced-based biopsychosocial interventions for mental health presentations; (3) critically evaluate a range of evidence-based clinical skills.; and (4) describe an understanding of trauma informed practice.

 - Unit Coordinator(s)